 The Tour de Delta is a 3-day cycling race and community festival in July that’s part of the BC Super Week series of bike races in Metro Vancouver.

-In 2018 the Delta event takes place on the weekend of July 6-8 and features cycling races, family-friendly activities and a couple of festival events.
+In 2020 the Delta event was scheduled to take place on the weekend of July 10-12, but was then cancelled due to concerns about the COVID-19 virus outbreak.
+The 2021 and 2022 Tour de Delta were also cancelled for the same reason.
+In years when the event does happen, it features cycling races, family-friendly activities and a couple of festival events.

 This article includes information about the following topics:

 Click on any of the above links to jump to a specific topic, or continue reading to learn all about the Tour de Delta event.